-The Stage Gate Process is a popular project management method that brings structure, clarity, and accountability to product development and other projects.
+The Stage Gate Process is a popular project management framework that brings structure, clarity, and accountability to product development and project management.
 It also breaks down the project into different stages, followed by a gate.
 There are three possible decisions: to proceed, make changes, or stop.
 This ensures that projects are effectively managed and resources are used wisely.
-A visual aid like a stage gate process flow chart often accompanies this method to give teams a clear picture of where they are and what comes next.
+A visual aid like a stage gate process flow chart often accompanies this framework to give teams a clear picture of where they are and what comes next.

 The Stage-Gate Process for new product development is particularly effective because it enables a systematic approach to launching new products.
 Read this article to understand how the stage gate process works, the benefits of the stage gate process, and how it can be applied to improve business outcomes.